Techtonica/curriculum/react-js/react-part-2.md

    This can be done by hiding the buttons on certain boundary value.

 - If the value is 0 then decrement button should not be displayed.
-- Similarly we have to hid increment button when value becomes 10.
+- Similarly we have to hide the increment button when value becomes 10.
   **Note:- In React adding condition in JSX is done by two ways i.e. either using ternary operator( when there is a true part and a false part, `?` ) or by using double ampersand(for single value true, `&&` ).**
   So we add the conditions to buttons like :-